Skip to main content

 • Vegan: Although this will no longer be chilli paneer, you can follow the exact same process as outlined here and replace the paneer with tofu to make this dish vegan.

-Serving Suggestions For Air Fried Chilli Paneer
+Serving Suggestions for Air Fried Chilli Paneer

 Chili paneer is usually served on its own as an appetizer.
 However, if you want it as a main for lunch or dinner, you can serve it with noodles or some rice, such as Steamed Basmati Rice.